id577/FS25_AdvancedDamageSystem/README.md

 > The only modifier affecting this rate is the vehicle's **Reliability**.
 Just like with `Condition`, the brand's reliability rating acts as a final divisor for the total `Service` wear.
 >
 > ### 2.
 The Penalty for Overdue Service
 > The mod calculates a recommended service interval for each vehicle based on its brand quality.
 While you are free to choose your own schedule, delaying maintenance has severe consequences.
-The table below shows how the penalty multiplier applied to `Condition` wear grows exponentially as > the `Service` level drops below the 66% threshold.
+The table below shows how the penalty multiplier applied to `Condition` wear (same penalty to breakdown probability) grows exponentially as > the `Service` level drops below the 66% threshold.
 >
 > | Service Level | Penalty on `Condition` Wear | Service Level | Penalty on `Condition` Wear | Service Level | Penalty on `Condition` Wear |
 > | :-----------: | :-------------------------: | :-----------: | :-------------------------: | :-----------: | :-------------------------: |